Focus on What Matters: Fisher-Guided Adaptive Multimodal Fusion for Vulnerability Detection: Methodology

-Using the task-aware queries $\mathbf{Q}_{\text{dfa}}$, we apply multi-head attention over CPG representations to extract complementary structural features.
-Since Stage~I aligns the two modalities into a shared $d$-dimensional semantic coordinate system, the Fisher principal subspace computed from NCS features can be directly used to filter CPG features.
-To ensure that cross-modal interaction occurs only within task-sensitive directions, we apply subspace filtering to the auxiliary features.
-Let $\mathbf{P}=\mathbf{U}\mathbf{U}^\top \in \mathbb{R}^{d\times d}$ be the orthogonal projection onto the Fisher principal subspace $\mathcal{S}_{\text{fisher}}=\mathrm{span}(\mathbf{U})$.
-We first project CPG node representations as:
+\textbf{Complementary Subspace Attention.} Using the task-aware query vector $\mathbf{Q}_{\text{dfa}}$, we perform multi-head attention on the CPG representations to extract complementary structural features.
+Since the cross-modal alignment training in Stage I aligns the two modalities in the same $d$-dimensional semantic coordinate system, the Fisher principal subspace computed from NCS features can be directly applied to filter CPG representations.
+To ensure that cross-modal interaction occurs only within the task-sensitive subspace, we apply subspace filtering to the auxiliary modality features.
+Let $\mathbf{P}=\mathbf{U}\mathbf{U}^\top \in \mathbb{R}^{d\times d}$ be the orthogonal projection matrix onto the Fisher principal subspace $\mathcal{S}_{\text{fisher}}=\mathrm{span}(\mathbf{U})$.
+First, the CPG node representations are projected as: